Xilinx/Vitis_Libraries/docs/guide_L1/SobolRsg/sobolrsg.rst

 Overview
 ========

 `Sobol sequence generator (SSG)` is one of the critical utilities needed by Monte-Carlo Simulation.
-We provide the SSG which can generate the sequence with a quasi-random distribution.
+The SSG utility can generate the sequence with a quasi-random distribution.
 The `Sobol sequence` is one of the most popular quasi-random sequence for its simplicity and efficiency in implementation.
 Specifically, sobol sequence in base `b=2`, it can be implemented efficiently using bit-vector operations to compute the radical inverse and there is only one point in the field `[0,1)` .

 Algorithm